 Start a Club

 Got an idea for a club that doesn't already exist?
-If you want to become a club, everything you need to know is here.
+If you want to form a club, everything you need to know is here.

-- Approach your Club Development Officer at the OUSA Clubs and Societies Centre and discuss your idea.
+- Approach your Club Development Officer at the OUSA Recreation Centre and discuss your idea.

 - Download the OUSA Affiliation Policy.
 This outlines the conditions under which Clubs operate.